 First, a breeder must have the vision to see that the shaded markings on Innocent Bystander's coat has the potential to end up in a Clouded Leopard pattern.
 Then it takes generations of selecting offspring to develop that particular trait to end up with a Bengal cat that, like Junglekatz Chunky Moto, so closely replicates the real pattern found on a cat in the wild.

 One of Jean Mill's original goals of creating the Bengal breed was to offer people a safe alternative to owning wild animals as a pet.
 She wanted to create a cat that had the coat of the Leopard but the personality of a tabby cat.
-Therefore, Bengal breeders take on the challenge of transforming smaller Asian Leopard cat rosettes into larger, leopard-like paw print rosettes.
+Therefore, Bengal breeders take on the challenge of transforming smaller leopard cat rosettes into larger, leopard-like paw print rosettes.
 Paw print rosettes earned their name as they often look like the shape of a paw with the center, or pad of the paw, being one color and the outside toes being a darker color.
 Though, not all of these rosettes are in the shape of a paw.
-Like the Leopard's spots, a paw print rosette is never entirely enclosed by the darker color.
+Like the leopard's spots, a paw print rosette is never entirely enclosed by the darker color.
 What seems to distinguish a paw print rosette from a donut rosette, is not so much in the spot itself but in the space between them - otherwise known as acreage.
 Cats whose rosettes are tightly compacted are often referred to as paw print rosettes.

 If you take a paw print rosette, enlarge it, add a little more outlining, so there is more than just "toes" of the darkest color in the spot, then add extra space between the spots, you have a donut rosette.
 Sounds simple, huh?
 Not so.
 This highly sought after rosette, inspired by the Jaguar as it has larger, fewer spots than the Leopard, took years of selective breeding to achieve.
 This rosette got its name from it's nearly complete dark outline around a lighter central spot.